 That’s the point.

 Instagram influencer marketing is so effective because business owners now have access to thousands of potential customers who feel the exact same way I do.

 Each potential customer already trusts the influencer enough to follow them (for years, seriously).
 They also trust the influencer enough to check out your company’s profile, look through your products, and potentially convert.
 And, they’re so much more likely to convert because of how invested they are in your Instagram influencer!

 Use the Rule of Thirds

 Instagram is a completely visual platform, right?
-We’re drawn in by pictures and videos, while being further enticed by inspirational captions.
-As a business owner, your photos must be eye catching enough to distinguish yourself between the thousands of other profiles people follow.
+We’re drawn in by pictures and videos while being further enticed by inspirational captions.
+As a business owner, your photos must be eye-catching enough to distinguish yourself from the thousands of other profiles people follow.

 The Rule of Thirds applies to photography and is applied by: